A woman calculating her business's numbers on the computer

 Accusations of negligence

-If your business is accused of negligence, such as failing to meet industry standards, then it could face a professional liability lawsuit.
+If your management consultant business or public speaking firm is accused of negligence, such as failing to meet industry standards, then it could face a professional liability lawsuit.

 Orange check mark.